Introduction to Psychiatry (MS2)

-This two-week psychiatry course focuses on the neural substrate of mental illnesses and their clinical manifestations and treatment, providing a mixture of lectures, small groups, and practicum.
+This two-week psychiatry course focuses on the multi-faceted causes of mental illnesses and their clinical manifestations and treatment, providing a mixture of large groups, small groups, and practicum.

 Boot Camp: Psychiatry Track (MS4)